encoredev/encore/docs/how-to/entgo-orm.md

 ## Connect ent to the system's database
 When it generates all its files, ent generates a client interface to connect the ORM to the actual database through a standard driver.
-We write something like this to connect the driver with encore's generated database, which is very similar to how we'd [connect to an external database](/docs/how-to/connect-existing-db).
+We write something like this to connect the driver with Encore's generated database, which is very similar to how we'd [connect to an external database](/docs/how-to/connect-existing-db).

 **`usr/connectdb.go`**